ntop/ntopng/doc/src/api/lua/timeseries/intro.rst

 In order to extract last hour host `192.168.1.10` information about the Facebook protocol, the following API can be used.

-To extract data from a Lua script localted within the ntopng directory structure:
+To extract data from a Lua script located within the ntopng directory structure:

 .. code-block:: lua